ducin/piet/README.md

 Compilation
 ===========

 The project uses [CMake](http://www.cmake.org/) for deployment process.
-You need to have at 2.8.2 version installed.
+You need to have installed version 2.8.2 or higher.
 Once cmake is installed, you may compile with following commands:

     mkdir build
     cd build